 Atonomi helps secure smart cities by enabling device manufacturers and smart city project leaders to build in blockchain-based immutable device identity and reputation tracking with the interoperability required to connect different devices and equipment types.

 By 2050, it’s estimated 70 percent of the world’s population will be living in cities.
 These cities must be smart.
 And they must be secure.
-The Atonomi Network brings blockchain-based device identity and reputation tracking to help secure the future of sensitive unmanned devices and equipment.
+The Atonomi trust environment brings blockchain-based device identity and reputation tracking to help secure the future of sensitive unmanned devices and equipment.

 Security is useless if it can’t fit onto your device.
 The Atonomi SDK is created for devices that measure their computing and storage resources in kilobytes—not megabytes or gigabytes.